jmunixusers/presentations/InternshipQA.md

 how did you find an internship, and instead focus on the tools and processes used inside companies.

-* Quick intro - who are you? where did you work? what year are you?
+* Quick intro - who are you? what year are you?
+  * DO NOT ASK WHERE THEY WORKED - SAVE FOR THE END
 * Describe your project in seven words or less
 * Describe your team - size? fellow interns or full-timers? which schools for
 interns? same office or remote?
 * How did your team communicate?
-Email, Slack, Skype, etc?
+Email, Slack, Teams, Zoom, etc?
 * What was your primary programming language?
 Any relevant version info -
-Python 2 vs 3, Java 6, 7, 8, C99, Fortran77?
+Python 2 vs 3, Java 8, 11, 17, C99, Fortran77?
 * Which build tools did you use?
 Make, ant, gradle?
 * In one word, which version control system?
 * Describe your workflow and review process